Case Study · Anonymized profile

 B2B platform-software RFP cycles in US OEM IT continue to lengthen, with US OEM IT buyers running 9-15mo evaluation windows on platform-vendor decisions, per Forrester B2B research coverage.

-Group Partnership, monthly retainer, twelve-month minimum.
+Global Marketing Partnership, monthly retainer, twelve-month minimum.

-The engagement opened in Group Partnership shape rather than Sprint or Build, because the two operating brands needed coordinated US rebuild work over twelve months and the three US OEM RFP cycles had different timelines.
+The engagement opened in Global Marketing Partnership shape rather than Sprint or Build, because the two operating brands needed coordinated US rebuild work over twelve months and the three US OEM RFP cycles had different timelines.
 The Partnership ran a monthly working cadence with the group US-entry coordinator, quarterly group CEO check-ins, and live RFP support across both brands as US OEM IT evaluations progressed.

 Categories the rebuild covered.